 Discover why celery juice can heal the gut, reduce GERD and make for an overall happier tummy.
-Plus, the best time to have celery juice for optimal impact.
+Plus, the best time to have celery juice for optimal impact along with the recipe and tips for reducing waste by reusing the pulp.

 A Little More About the Benefits of Drinking Celery Juice